asigalov61/Markovify-Piano/README.md

 # Markovify Piano
-## Coherent and plausible multi-instrumental music generation with Markov-chain/model

-***

 ## Project Los Angeles is proud to present Markovify-Piano: a fully-featured Algorithmic Intelligence Paulstretch and Symbolic Music Augmentator

 ***